DimDimi4-and-fixiki/news_telebot/README.md

 # news_telebot
-My telegram bot for getting news
+My telegram bot for getting news.
 This bot basically sends you some news on topics ypu chose at the time you chose

 ## DONE:
   - Data Base connection